JakeOtto/Coyotes_tracker/README.md

 Little scraper app to find info about arizona coyotes and link to their uploaded highlights

 ## Learning Objective -
-This project is ment to develop understanding and a practicle knowledge of using the Beautiful Soup Python Library.
+This project is ment to develop understanding and a practical knowledge of using the Beautiful Soup Python Library.

 ## Extentions -
 I will look to add a twillio component to this app, allowing SMS/whatsapp updates with news headlines and links.